Free AI Workflow Savings Snapshot

 - The process depends on credentials or sensitive access details shared through intake.

-The Blueprint can lead into a scoped automation sprint, AI-assisted intake or follow-up, a reporting view, or an internal handoff system.
+The Snapshot can lead into a paid AI Operations Blueprint, then a scoped automation sprint, AI-assisted intake or follow-up, a reporting view, or an internal handoff system.
 Parkside installs the useful layer first, then tunes it as the team uses it.